munners17/python-flask-app/README.md

 1. Review Dockerfile
 1. Install Flask

+## Create your final project webapp
+1. From the https://github.com/munners17/python-flask-app repo, click the *Use this template* button
+1. Name the repo after a webapp name related to your final project
+1. Choose a private repo

 ## Install Flask
 1. In the command line, move to our class repo
     * `cd docker/python-flask`
 1. Build the docker image `docker build -t munners17/python-flask .`